emiliozamorano15/dsblog_airbnb/README.md

 ## File Descriptions <a name="files"></a>

     ├── LICENSE
     ├── README.md           <- The top-level README for developers using this project.
     ├── data			    <- Data used in the notebooks.
     │   ├── boston_calendar.csv
     │   ├── boston_listings.csv
     │   ├── seattle_calendar.csv
     │   ├── seattle_listings.csv
     ├── notebooks           <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     ├── src                 <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
     │   ├── config          <- Scripts for general project setup
     │   │   └── config.py
+    │   ├── data            <- functions for data exploration
+    │   │   └── __init__.py

 ## Results<a name="results"></a>